Employer of Record

 • Letter of Invitation: From the host Indian company.

-• Covering Letter: From the foreign company.
+• Covering Letter: From the foreign company or applicant, where required.

 • Employment Contract: Detailing job role and salary.